BORN ON THE BEACH

 Crabb went on to prove those other schools wrong by not only starting at Outside Hitter for 4 years at Long Beach -- but going on to win National Collegiate Player of the Year in 2013 -- an unprecedented accomplishment for a player his size.
 For more on this awesome story, check out this video by The McKibbin Bros called "The Shortest MVP of All Time."

-He joined the AVP in 2015, which is the largest professional volleyball tour in the U.S. In 5 seasons, he's won the following awards:
+He joined the AVP in 2015, which is the largest professional volleyball tour in the U.S. He's won the following awards:

 • Newcomer of the Year (2015)